| |

 We do not have an application form.
 We want a letter from

-about your project, and how much money you need and what you
+you telling us about your project, and how much money you need and what you

 need it for, with your CV and two references from academic